zxvv/smartos-nuxeo/README.md

 install script completes, which can take five minutes given even a very fast internet connection for the downloads.
 When it successfully completes, the nuxeo web interface will be running on port 8080.
-Tne following command should generate the URL.
+The following command should generate the URL.

 ``` shell
 id=$(json -g 0.id<out.json)